GM's electric vehicles will gain access to Tesla's vast charging network – KION546

 “We will provide support equally to both,” he said.
 “The most important thing is we advance the electric vehicle revolution.”

-Financial details of the agreement between the two companies were not released Thursday, but GM spokesman Darryll Harrison said GM isn’t paying Tesla.
+Financial details of the agreement between the two companies were not released Thursday.

-“Tesla will get better utilization of their network and all the new charging revenue, which will help them expand the network further,” Harrison said.
-“There are other opportunities both companies can take advantage of as a result of the agreement.”

-It’s likely that GM EV owners will have to pay a monthly charge to access Tesla’s charging network, and current GM owners probably will need to buy the adapter, Harrison said.

-Tesla’s supercharger network is a huge competitive advantage for the company based in Austin, Texas, which sells more EVs than anyone else in the U.S. Chargers often are located near freeways to enable long trips, where most fast-charging plugs are needed, and generally they’re more reliable than other networks.
+Tesla’s supercharger network, though, is a huge competitive advantage for the company based in Austin, Texas, which sells more EVs than anyone else in the U.S. Chargers often are located near freeways to enable long trips, where most fast-charging plugs are needed.

-But opening access to EVs from GM and Ford, which rank a distant second and third in U.S. EV sales, will make it easier for those owners to charge while traveling.
-It also could rankle some Tesla owners who already are jockeying for space at some of the busier Supercharger stations, largely in California.
+But opening access to Ford and GM EVs will make it easier for those owners to charge while traveling.
+It also could rankle some Tesla owners who already are jockeying for space at some of the busier stations, largely in California.

 Barra said joining Tesla’s network would almost double the number of chargers available to GM electric vehicle owners.